Hospital-Acquired Pneumonia (Nosocomial Pneumonia) and Ventilator-Associated Pneumonia

 White Blood Cell Count and Blood Cultures

 The WBC count may be normal or elevated in nosocomial pneumonia or disorders that mimic nosocomial pneumonia/ventilator-associated pneumonia (VAP).
 A left shift reflects the stress and neither rules out nor confirms infection.
 The degree of left shift indicates the degree of stress in the host.
-Neither leukocytosis nor a normal WBC count favors the diagnosis of nosocomial pneumonia over the diseases that mimic nosocomial pneumonia, as these can produce similar elevations.
+Neither leukocytosis nor leukopenia count favors the diagnosis of nosocomial pneumonia over the diseases that mimic nosocomial pneumonia, as these can produce similar changes.

 Radiography